 The second community we’d like to make you aware of is SeaBridge, considered the most popular community in south Huntington Beach as it offers tons of amenities and truly encourages luxury resort living to the fullest.
 Separated into two sections, a condo section and townhome section, SeaBridge does indeed have something for everyone, with community amenities considered amongst Huntington Beach’s finest.
 Tennis courts, basketball courts, multiple pools, brooks and rivers running throughout, spas, gyms and a backdrop including lush, vibrant scenery are just the beginning here, with a formidably-sized dog park and 24/7 guard/gated protection making for one of the safest areas in all of South Huntington Beach.

 The last South Huntington Beach community we would like to tell you about is the Villa Pacific.
 We feel this offers the best overall value of the communities in South HB, and we will tell you why.
 The community was built in the mid-to-late 1960s and is made up of 291 units with a mixture of different floor plans to choose from.
 There are two sections to choose from in Villa Pacific: a single section and two-story section, with the one and two bedrooms representing the largest majority of the single-story offerings.
-Additionally, there are a few rare three-bedroom units, but they do not come up for sale regularly (the three and four bedroom units constitute the two-story offerings).
-All the units have a private enclosed patio, laundry area and either an attached or detached two-car garage.
-When it comes to on-site amenities, the community offers two community clubhouses, three swimming pools, a spa, basketball court, two tennis courts as well as a playground for the kids and RV/boat parking (for an additional fee).
-A unique element we’d like to mention about this community is its large and open greenbelts that run throughout, serving as a private park of sorts for the homeowners to enjoy.
+Additionally, there are a few rare three-bedroom units that do not come up for sale regularly (the three- and four-bedroom units constitute the two-story offerings).
+All the units have a private enclosed patio, laundry area, and attached or detached two-car garage.
+Regarding on-site amenities, the community offers two community clubhouses, three swimming pools, a spa, a basketball court, two tennis courts, a playground for the kids, and RV/boat parking (for an additional fee).
+A unique element we’d like to mention about this community is its large, open greenbelts that run throughout, serving as a private park for homeowners to enjoy.

-If you have taken a liking to the South Huntington Beach area and want to know more about some of the communities or units for sale please, give me a call directly at (714) 655-1627.
+If you have taken a liking to the South Huntington Beach Homes For Sale and want to know more about some of the communities or units for sale, please, give me a call directly at (714) 655-1627.
 As aforementioned, there are a lot of other communities not mentioned in this post.

 Thank you so much for reading this blog.
 Here is a video highlighting the entire city of Huntington Beach and pointing out all the different unique areas.
 Below the video, I also added all the property listings of the currently active Huntington Beach condos and townhomes for sale.
 FYI, the list goes from highest price to lowest price and shows all active properties.